Programming & Data Processing

 12347,Bob Johnson,bob@example.com,false,viewer

-Cons: Flat structure only (no nesting), no data types, encoding issues common, ambiguous delimiters
+Cons: Flat only (no nesting), everything is text (no data types), encoding headaches are common, delimiter ambiguity

 XML (Extensible Markup Language)